haileytapia/portfolio/README.md

 # Hailey's portfolio

-* Built using Just the Docs Jekyll theme
+Hosted on GitHub Pages at haileytapia.github.io/portfolio.

-* Hosted on GitHub Pages at haileytapia.github.io/portfolio
+Thanks for stopping by!